Academic Computing & Media Services

 Copyright infringement.
 Be aware that reproduction or distribution of copyrighted works, including, but not limited to, images, text, or software, without permission of the owner is an infringement of U.S. Copyright Law and is subject to civil damages and/or criminal penalties including fines and imprisonment.
-This includes activities such as making software available for copying on your computer and connecting that computer to the UCSD network (whether via dialin or the on-campus network).
+This includes activities such as making software available for copying on your computer and connecting that computer to the UCSD network (whether via the VPN or on-campus network).

 Giving other people access to your computer account without ACMS authorization.

 Engaging in activities which compromise computer security or disrupt services, at any site.
 Including but not limited to: Using resources or accounts without authorization.
 Capturing passwords.
 Collecting or using tools designed to check for computer system or network security vulnerabilities without prior written approval from ACMS.